gmzi/shuffle-client/README.md

 ## TODOS

+- [ ] LOGIC: render tracks asynchronously, in bunches of ten or so, and keep the rest of tracks on the go until all are loaded.
-- [ ] FEATURE: Export playlist.
+- [x] FEATURE: Export playlist.
 Allow users to export a new playlist with all their tracks in one place, so users can play it from the Spotify player.
 - [ ] Design: on shuffle button press, render the tracks in the order they are being played in player queue, with cool animation.
 On "re-shuffle", repeat the process.
 - [ ] FEATURE: Advanced shuffle.
 Shuffle all user songs with advanced criteria (exclude terms, select from given playlists, shuffle from group of albums)
 - [ ] Retrieve tracks from all saved albums and add them to the list.
 (CREATE /albumtracks in heroku server, then add the request in client/helpers/retrieveTracks )